Teacher Resources

 Le honk.

-While the gameplay is relatively straightforward, Untitled Goose Game’s dynamic soundtrack offers an interesting take on music and mood.
+While the gameplay itself is relatively straightforward, the game’s dynamic soundtrack offers a compelling study in music and affect.
 Rather than composing an original soundtrack, the game developers borrowed selections from Claude Debussy’s Préludes (which are now in the public domain).
 Elements of urgency, surprise, movement, and mischief are infused into the existing music by altering its tempo, pulse, volume, and register.
 Composer Dan Golding describes the creative process in an interview with Paul Dougherty of Zoneout:

 There are two performances of every Prélude on the soundtrack – one version that is similar to how you’d typically hear the music performed, and another which is slower and has lower energy.
 Both of these performances are chopped up into about 300 to 400 short fragments, each between one and three seconds long, that are queued to trigger in order.